piotr-yuxuan/roundup-service/README.md

 Grafana visualises the metrics collected by Prometheus with dashboards configured for PostgreSQL.
 Anonymous login is enabled with Admin rights for ease of access.

-## Tasks

-- /DB connnection (pool) from Clojure
-- Logging with mulog
-- Tests and watcher
-- Generative testing
-- /Embryo of system and app that can be started.
-- Monitor DB connection pool
-- VisualVM
-- Update dependencies